josepootargaez/summary-transactions-front/README.md

 # summary-transactions-front
-    Summary Transactions its an SPA to api summary-transactions, it allow uplado file csv and enter email into form
+    Summary Transactions its an SPA to api summary-transactions, it allow upload file csv and enter email into form

 ## Technical specifications of the environment